SwapnilSoni1999/spotify-dl/README.md

 # Spotify Downloader Script
-A spotify song,playlist and album downloader **without using API.**
+A spotify song,playlist and album downloader.

 Prerequisites
 > Latest Node version. (if you dont have, then download from [Nodejs.org](https://nodejs.org/))